downtocode/glauss/DOCS/physengine.rst

 --------------------
 Used to toggle and adjust options.
 Some may intersect with command line arguments, however most do not.
 For those that do, command line arguments take priority.
+All of the variables below are settable via the command line interpreter.

 ``threads`` - *Unsigned Integer*
     Set the amount of threads to use.
 Overridden by argument.